pestsov-v/e-commerce-shop-on-node-js/README.md

-# 01-shop
+# back-end-e-commerce-shop writable on Express with MongoDB

 ## Project setup
 ```
 npm install
 ```

-### Next your need to install one mongoDB atlas account.
+## Next your need to install one mongoDB atlas account.
 Create cluster and one user.
 This user neeeded because we will need a userId in future.
 Then you need to refactor in index js url adress in variable "url".
 Nessesary: You need to add a your unique passward in fields passward!
 This paswward you will get when you registration user in mongoDB Atlas

 ```
 async function start() {